patricknelson/svelte-v4-custom-elements/README.md

-# svelte-v4-custom-elements-define
+# svelte-v4-custom-elements

-Demos an issue with manually defining custom elements in Svelte 4 (pre-release) using `customElements.define()`.
+Special repo setup strictly for demoing bugs or other issues with custom elements in Svelte 4 (for use in Github issues).

 ## Get started